TheMetMan/backdrop_upgrade_made_easy/README.md

 # Backdrop Upgrade Made Easy

-## Prequisites
+## Prerequisites

 You will need to have Git, Ansible and Bee (https://github.com/backdrop-contrib/bee) installed.
 Ansible Documentation is [here](https://docs.ansible.com/ansible/latest/index.html)

-With Ansible you will need to have your own Ansible Hosts File setup for the Local, Dev and Prod Servers and correct the scripts accordingly.
-They do not need Sudo, just run as a normal user, but you will need ssh keys setup on the remote and local servers for paswordless login.
+With Ansible, you will need to have your own Ansible Hosts File setup for the Local, Dev and Prod Servers and correct the scripts accordingly.
+They do not need Sudo, just run as a normal user, but you will need ssh keys setup on the remote and local servers for password less login.

 ## To upgrade I follow this workflow: